IsacKun220/com1001/README.md

 Development and Testing using [Ruby](https://www.ruby-lang.org/) and a "domain specific language" (DSL) called [Sinatra](http://sinatrarb.com/).
 We will be learning [RSpec](https://rspec.info/) to write tests.
-We will also be using other technologies along the way, including [Capybara](https://teamcapybara.github.io/capybara/) to automatically drive our web applications for testing; [SQLite](https://www.sqlite.org/) as a backend database, and [Sequel](https://sequel.jeremyevans.net/) – an Object-Relational Mapping framework.
+We will also be using other technologies along the way; including [Capybara](https://teamcapybara.github.io/capybara/) to automatically drive our web applications for testing, [SQLite](https://www.sqlite.org/) as a backend database, and [Sequel](https://sequel.jeremyevans.net/) – an Object-Relational Mapping framework.